ssugiyama/active_record-cursor_paginator/README.md

 - cursor: String - cursor to paginate
 - per_page: Integer - record count per page (default to 10)
 - direction: Symbol - direction to paginate. `:forward` (default) or `:backward`
-- aliases: Hash - specify matching of order keys and expressions in *where* conditions
+- aliases: Hash - specify matching of order keys and expressions in *where* clause

 ### Response of CursorPaginator